ghickman/tvrenamr/tvrenamr/README.markdown

 `canonical` is name that the online database holds for the show.

 `output` is what you want the show to be renamed to.

+This method is the easiest way to deal with shows with a year in the name too, i.e. Castle (2009).

 __Note__: The quotes around the canonical and output names are needed because of the colon and comma characters.